Kids

 Cause

 Hepatitis A is caused by the hepatitis A virus.
-It was common amongst Aboriginal children however, since the NIP funded vaccination of Aboriginal children against hepatitis A, the incidence has decreased considerably.
+It was common amongst Aboriginal and/or Torres Stait Islander children however, since the NIP funded vaccination of Aboriginal and/or Torres Stait Islander children against hepatitis A, the incidence has decreased considerably.

 How serious is the risk?